Expeditions on board the Ushuaia

 About the Ushuaia Ship

 All cabins include ample storage space.
 Public areas feature a large dining room (one sitting), an open-plan observation lounge / lecture room with modern multimedia equipment, bar and a well-stocked library.
 There is also a changing room and a small infirmary.
 Our expert captain, officers and crew are highly experienced in Antarctic navigation and have a great love of nature.
-We provide a specialist team of international expedition leaders and lecturers, all extremely knowledgeable, enthusiastic, helpful and dedicated to the protection of the environment.
-Our chefs prepare excellent cuisine including many local specialties and the bar is well-stocked with carefully selected wines and spirits.
+In addition we provide a specialist team of international expedition leaders and lecturers, all extremely knowledgeable, enthusiastic, helpful and dedicated to the protection of the environment.
+Moreover, our chefs prepare excellent cuisine including many local specialties and the bar is well-stocked with carefully selected wines and spirits.

 Bridge Deck H